-Camille works at the intersection of creative practice and research.
-Years of designing and delivering community based participatory projects has prepared Camille for working alongside academics on participatory research projects, particularly those incorporating creative methods.
-Her writing and research experience, developed as a collections curator in the GLAM sector has helped Camille hone the communications skills required to contribute to research design, delivery, and sharing.
+My works occupies the intersection of creative practice and research.
+Years of designing and delivering community based participatory projects has prepared me for working alongside academics on participatory research projects, particularly those incorporating creative methods.
+My writing and research experience, developed as a collections curator in the GLAM sector has helped me hone the communications skills required to contribute to research design, delivery, and sharing.

-Below are some of the research projects Camille has been involved with.
-Her published texts are listed here.
+Below are some of the research projects I have been involved with.
+My published texts are listed here.

 Doctoral Research at the University of the Creative Arts (UK) with the assistance of a Fast Forward Women in Photography studentship.